berkaysahiin/coding-exercises/README.md

   - It is a program that Calculates the average of the given numbers.

 - Exercise 6: bubble-sort.c
-  - It is a program  that sorts given numbers by using bubble-sort algorithm.
+  - It is a program  that sorts given numbers in ascending order by using the logic of bubble-sort algorithm.

+- Exercise 7: insertion-sort.c
+  - It is a program  that sorts given numbers in ascending order by using the logic of insertion-sort algorithm.